 The New Muluki Ain 1964 (which is but a revision of the Muluki Ain of 1854) and the Revision of the Muluki Ain, 2017, do not include provisions for a dharmadhikar.
 The tradition of the dharmadhikar has been consigned to history, but new iterations of the dharmadhikar are alive, and continue to be created.
 How can we ever feel ownership of a justice system maintained by this ‘dharmadhikar’ that continues to designate ‘untouchable’ the wombs of women, and that continues to designate as criminals the ‘untouchables’?

-This article originally appeared in Kantipur, 17 th March 2018, and is an adapted version of a translation by Prawin Adhikari.
+This article originally appeared in Kantipur, March 17, 2018 in Nepali, and is an adapted version of a translation by Prawin Adhikari.

-Sarita Pariyar Born and raised in a Dalit family in Basamadi village of Makwanapur district, Sarita is intimately aware of the challenges of being a Dalit woman in Nepali society.
-Sarita holds a master’s degree in Sociology and a Bachelor's degree in journalism and English literature from Tribhuvan University.
-Currently, she is pursuing legal studies at the Nepal Law School in Kathmandu.
-Sarita is also the founder of the Darnal Award for Social Justice, and serves as a board member of SAMATA Foundation, a think tank that works for the rights and dignity of Nepal's Dalits.
+Sarita Pariyar Sarita Pariyar holds a Master’s degree in sociology and a Bachelor's degree in journalism and English literature from Tribhuvan University.
+She is the founder of the Darnal Award for Social Justice, and serves as a board member of SAMATA Foundation, a think tank that works for the rights and dignity of Nepal's Dalits.